Skip to content

 Education

-CREATE’s education initiatives teach students about accessibility and how to champion it in the workforce.
-CREATE trains the next generation of technology designers, engineers, and product managers to champion accessibility in their work.
+CREATE’s education initiatives train the next generation of technology designers, engineers, and product managers to be champions of accessibility.

-We invite students with interests in accessibility research, education or translation-to-practice to join CREATE.
+We invite graduate and undergraduate students with interests in accessibility research, education or translation-to-practice to join CREATE.

 Contact us